 - House: House's hallucinations of Amber turn out to be this when it is revealed that "she" gave him a wrong diagnosis on purpose.

 - In Supernatural's seventh season, Sam begins hallucinating that Lucifer (the Big Bad of season five) is tormenting him as a result of having his soul mangled in Hell.
 Even though this Lucifer is a hallucination, and Sam knows he's a hallucination, he still manages to cause quite a bit of trouble, including invoking Schrödinger's Butterfly and nearly tricking Sam into shooting his brother Dean.
 The hallucinations get worse as the season progresses, until finally Sam has a mental breakdown and can't even manage basic functions like eating and sleeping.
 Castiel saves Sam by transferring the hallucination to his own mind.
 Being an angel, he eventually recovers.

-- In an The Haunting Hour: The Series episode, a kid named Shawn creates an imaginary friend named travis, who forces shawn to do bad things, and eventually tries to kill his brother David
+- In an episode of The Haunting Hour, a kid named Shawn creates an imaginary friend named Travis, who forces Shawn to do bad things, and eventually tries to kill his brother David.

 - One of main uses for illusion spells in Dungeons & Dragons.
 Turned Up to Eleven with Phantasmal Killer that causes target to face its worst nightmare and die of horror on the spot.
 For extra fun, on the Ethereal illusion/phantasm effects has a chance to be permanently materialized, and this includes monsters (now free-willed).
 Including Phantasmal Killer spells, of course.

 - Manhunt 2 has Danny implanting Serial Killer personality Leo into his head for his career, but the Pickman Bridge malfunctioned, explaining of how he could see and talk to him.
 Ultimately, depending on which ending, it is either Danny or Leo would win the fight.